roosmsg/obsidian-delete-unused-attachments/README.md

 ## What does it do?

-This plugin scans all your `attachments/` folders—both in the vault root and in any subfolder—and finds files (like images and media) that aren’t mentioned in any notes in the same folder.
+This plugin scans all your `attachments/` folders and finds files (like images and media) that aren’t mentioned in any notes in the same folder.
 With one command, you can review and remove all these unused attachments.

 - **Works for all `attachments/` folders** – root and subfolders.
 - **Skips banner images** – any file starting with `banner-image` will never be deleted.